Simone Farina: Serie C2 clubs and Gubbio

 Farina then left for Serie C2 club Gualdo.
 After the club went bankrupt, he joined Celano also in Serie C2.
 In June 2007, he signed a 1-year contract with Serie C2 club Gubbio.
 With Gubbio he won two promotions, and reached out his career peak by playing in the 2011–12 Serie B with his club.

 2011 Italian football scandal

 He became famous during the 2011 Italian football scandal when he was approached and offered €200,000 by Alessandro Zamperini, a former teammate at A.S.
 Roma, to influence the outcome of an Italian Cup match between Cesena and Gubbio on 30 November.
 The player refused and reported the incident to the police, resulting in the arrest of 17 people the following month.
-Following this, the Italian national team manager Cesare Prandelli invited him to train with the national team for three days as a prize for his honesty.
+Following this, the Italy national team manager Cesare Prandelli invited him to train with the national team for three days as a prize for his honesty.
 For the same reason, he received an award from Sepp Blatter during the 2011 FIFA Ballon d'Or ceremony.